ga-wdi-curriculum/js-objects-functions/readme.md

 - Define hoisting.

 ### Objects
-- Compare objects and key-value stores to arrays as data structures.
+- Explain how objects are defined as data structures
 - Create objects using object literal syntax.
 - Practice interacting with properties of literal objects.
 - Explain nested data structures.